-An analysis of the jobs held by the Electricity, Gas, Water and Waste Services workforce in Lismore City in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the Electricity, Gas, Water and Waste Services workforce in Cairns in 2016 shows the three most popular occupations were:

-The major differences between the jobs held by the Electricity, Gas, Water and Waste Services workforce in the Lismore City and New South Wales were:
+The major differences between the jobs held by the Electricity, Gas, Water and Waste Services workforce in Cairns and the Retail Trade workforce were:

-- A smaller percentage of local workers employed as Managers (6.9% compared to 13.4%)
+- A smaller percentage of local workers employed as Sales Workers (2.1% compared to 57.8%)

-The largest changes in the jobs held by the Electricity, Gas, Water and Waste Services in the Lismore City workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Electricity, Gas, Water and Waste Services in Cairns workforce between 2011 and 2016 were: